NicolaCortinovis/MLOPS_Project/task.md

 ## Baseline task definition

 Develop an application where you can input a conversation to generate a summary.
-Immediately below we give an example of its functionality:
+Below we give an example of its functionality:

 ### Chat: